 Coronary artery bypass graft surgery.
 This surgery uses healthy blood vessels from other parts of your body to go around the blocked portion of the artery.
 One end of the blood vessel will be attached below the blockage, and one end will be attached above the blockage.

 Percutaneous technique.
 If you have a total blockage, your doctor may do a percutaneous technique to clear it.
 This is done with an incision in the skin.
 Then guidewires and catheters are used to clear the blockage.

 Retrograde approach.
 This treatment moves blood vessels around the blockage.
 It involves using new blood vessels that form when an artery is severely narrowed.

 People who follow the American Heart Association Life's Simple 7 plan have a lower risk of restenosis.
 These guidelines outline seven risk factors for cardiovascular disease that people control through lifestyle changes.

-Life's Simple 7 include the following steps:
+Life's Simple 7 includes the following steps: